 The world's most widely practised method of Yoga is that taught by Yogacharya Sri B.K.S.
 Iyengar.
 Born on December 14, 1918, in Bellur, India, he was one of the world's leading and most influential exponents of yoga, having studied and practised yoga continuously for over 80 years.
 Before his death, in his 96th year, Yogacharya Iyengar taught teachers all over the world, and wrote key works on the philosophy and practice of yoga, of which the best known is Light on Yoga, the essential reference guide to the yoga postures.
 His thorough understanding and mastery of yoga are surely unrivalled in modern times.
 Having taught in all five continents, he has won worldwide respect and recognition for his achievements and has made yoga accessible and relevant to people everywhere, no matter what their physical or mental ability.
 Yogacharya Iyengar continues to set the standard for his teachers and students, while his books on yoga have become classics.
-Until his death on 20th August 2014, our Guruji was based at the Ramamani Memorial Iyengar Yoga Institute in Pune, India, where his daughter Smt.
-Geeta Iyengar and son Sri Prashant Iyengar are also directors.
+Until his death on 20th August 2014, our Guruji was based at the Ramamani Memorial Iyengar Yoga Institute in Pune, India, where his son Sri Prashant Iyengar remains a director, following the death of his sister Smt.
+Geeta Iyengar in December 2018.

 Today there are students and teachers trained in the Iyengar way all over the world, with around a thousand Iyengar yoga teachers in the UK.
 Prospective teachers must have studied with an Iyengar yoga teacher for at least three years before they can start the two-year introductory Iyengar yoga teaching course, and have to pass rigorous assessments before qualifying.
 Teachers who wish to progress to teaching more advanced postures or offer specialised classes, such as those for pregnant women or for people with medical conditions, have to continue to train and pass further assessments.
 At a time when yoga is becoming increasingly fashionable and popular, Iyengar yoga practitioners believe it is even more important that students learn from properly trained and certified teachers.